 Pricing

 Only the Enterprise plan ($29.99/mo) allows unlimited invoices.
 The Basic plan ($9.99) and Professional plan ($19.99) allow 100 monthly and 250 invoices, respectively.
-This model could work for you if you don’t invoice as much.
+This model could work for you if you don’t create invoices frequently.
 Should you scale your business, you’d have to upgrade to the Enterprise, which is costly compared to competitors.

 Pros